-SIGNAL CONTRACT · V1
+SIGNAL CONTRACT · PROTOCOL

-Canonical schema URI
+Canonical machine-readable schema

 https://vibenet.ai/protocol/v1/schema.json